 Here is the French-bred Djeddah, who carries inbreeding to the full sisters Heldfann and Durban 3x2, whose second dam is the Hamburg daughter Frizette.
 He is also empowered with tremendous line-breeding to Omnium 5x6, Bay Ronald 5x6x5, Hanover 7x7x6x6 and Teddy 4x3 (stayers)--an extraordinary sire, he too is a chef de race for sprint.

 What I can surmise from all this is that speed transfers with or without the sprint characteristic, and so I think the classification of c/c for sprinters, c/t for classic racers and t/t for stamina racers is incomplete.
 We will see a similar scientific shortcoming with the Gait-Keeper Gene testing promotion.
 The historical record just does not back up the scientific conclusions.
 Does this mean science is wrong?
 Not necessarily, just that it is not as neat and clean as they present so far.
 It looks like in isolating each gene they find, then pouncing on what they believe it represents, and then rushing to promote their gene testing service, that some hasty pronouncements are used as selling points; this may turn out in the end to be a disservice to the breeder.
+See stamina gene for a possible explanation to this dilemma.

 The discovery of the sprint gene is science at its best; the quick classification of its power to effect racing distance is flawed.
 It is obvious that the bulky muscle gene study can also appear in bonafide stayers--as we saw in the stayer Hamburg who looks just like a 'bull dog' type Quarter Horse.